ferrancs21/pdsnd_github/README.md

 Then the code prints the results.

 Once the code has printed the results, it asks the user if he wants to explore the raw data by showing 5 rows at a time till the user is done.
-Then it asks the user if he wants to run again the code from the begining.
+Then it asks the user if he wants to run again the code from the beginning.

 ### Files used
 python.py

 chicago.csv

 new_york_city.csv

 washington.csv

 ### Credits